rogerqiu7/OTCS/docs/SETUP.md

 python --version
 ```

-## Python Developer Tooling
+### Python serial tooling

-Install the Python serial monitor dependency from the repo root.
+Install the serial helper once from the repo root:

 Windows: